percona/pmm-doc/docs/how-to/upgrade.md

 PMM-Agent can be updated from tarball:

-- download tar.gz with pmm2-client
+ 1. Download tar.gz with pmm2-client.
-- unpack it
+ 2. Extract it.
-- run ./install_tarball script with "-u" flag.
+ 3. Run ./install_tarball script with the "-u" flag.

-If you want update with rewriting config files run this script without any flags.
+**Hint!** The configuration file will be overwritten if you do not provide the "-u" flag while the pmm-agent is updated.

 ## Upgrade from PMM 1